Brianclikclak/Java-basics-POO/README.md

 # Java-basics-POO

-learning the basics of Java
+learning to use Poo with java
 whit using a car as example